kemayo/davidlynch.org/_posts/2009-04-04-nautilussvn.markdown

 - programming
 - svn-linux-gnome-nautilus
 ---
-<a href="http://code.google.com/p/nautilussvn/">NautilusSVN</a> is a TortoiseSVN clone for the GNOME file browser, Nautilus.
+[NautilusSVN](http://code.google.com/p/nautilussvn/) is a TortoiseSVN clone for the GNOME file browser, Nautilus.

 I am very happy to have found this.
 Now, I just need someone to write "NautilusGit".
 (Or wait for the NautilusSVN project to do what they say they plan to, and extend it to cover multiple VCSs...)